-I will be joining the faculty of the Department of Recreation, Sport and Tourism at University of Illinois at Urbana-Champaign in fall, 2014.
 I received a Ph.D. from the Department of Recreation, Park & Tourism Sciences at Texas A&M University and certificate in the Applied Biodiversity Sciences National Science Foundation-Integrative Graduate Education and Research Traineeship (NSF-IGERT) Program.
-I also earned a M.S. from my work with the Park Studies Laboratory at the University of Vermont.
+I also hold a M.S. from my work with the Park Studies Laboratory at the University of Vermont and a BA from Arizona State University.
 My primary interests include: